Tuesday, November 5, 2013

 Fragrance Composition:

 So what does it smell like?
-It was classified as an oriental fragrance for women.
+It was classified as a sweet oriental fragrance for women.
 It was described as having "all the allure of grand Moorish palaces."

 • Middle notes: incense, rose, jasmine, spices, carnation, orange blossom

-• Base notes: vanilla, ambergris, sandalwood, incense, patchouli, vetiver, oakmoss, labdanum, tonka bean and musk
+• Base notes: benzoin, vanilla, ambergris, sandalwood, incense, patchouli, vetiver, oakmoss, labdanum, tonka bean and musk

 Bottles: